 HEICO believes it is the world's largest manufacturer of Federal Aviation Administration-approved jet engine and aircraft component replacement parts, other than the original equipment manufacturers and their subcontractors.
-HEICO also believes it is a leading manufacturer of various types of electronic equipment for the aviation, defense, space, industrial, medical, telecommunications and electronics industries.
-For further information concerning HEICO's products, see the Company's Annual Report on Form 10-K for the fiscal year ended October 31, 2014.
+HEICO also believes it is a leading manufacturer of various types of electronic equipment for the aviation, defense, space, medical, telecommunications and electronics industries.
+For further information concerning HEICO's products, see the Company's Annual Report on Form 10-K for the fiscal year ended October 31, 2017.
 The information contained in the Company's Form 10-K is not incorporated by reference into this Conflict Minerals Report or the Form SD to which it is an exhibit and should not be considered part of this Conflict Minerals Report or the Form SD.

-Certain of the products manufactured or contracted to be manufactured by the Company contain Conflict Minerals that are necessary to the products' functionality or production and therefore subject HEICO to the requirements of the Conflict Minerals Rule.
+Certain of the products manufactured or contracted to be manufactured by the Company contain 3TG that are necessary to the products' functionality or production and therefore subject HEICO to the requirements of the Conflict Minerals Rule.
+HEICO's in-scope products taken together as a whole contained all four of the 3TG, although each in-scope product did not contain each 3TG.

-HEICO does not directly source Conflict Minerals from mines, smelters or refiners, and is in most cases several or more levels removed from these market participants.
-The Company therefore has limited influence over them.
-Furthermore, because of the depth, breadth and constant evolution of the Company's supply chain and competitive factors affecting its supplier base, the Company often has difficulty identifying actors upstream from its direct suppliers.
-Notwithstanding its due diligence efforts, which are discussed herein, for 2014, HEICO was unable to determine the origin of the necessary Conflict Minerals contained in the products that it manufactured or contracted to manufacture.
 For additional information concerning the Company's in-scope products, see "Product Information" below.

-For 2014, none of the necessary Conflict Minerals contained in HEICO's in-scope products were determined by it to directly or indirectly finance or benefit armed groups in the DRC or an adjoining country.
+HEICO does not directly source 3TG from mines, smelters or refiners, and is in most cases several or more levels removed from these market participants.
+Notwithstanding its due diligence efforts, which are discussed herein, for 2017, HEICO was unable to determine the origin of the necessary 3TG contained in the products that it manufactured or contracted to manufacture.
+For 2017, none of the necessary 3TG contained in HEICO's in-scope products were determined by it to directly or indirectly finance or benefit armed groups in the DRC or an adjoining country.
 However, HEICO did not conclude that any of its products were "DRC conflict free."
 The terms "adjoining country," "armed group" and "DRC conflict free" have the meanings contained in the Conflict Minerals Rule.